 Jewellery can also work as a reference point in an ever changing environment, a point of stillness, beauty and balance, reflecting the light that is all around us all the time.

 CREATING THE PERFECT GIFT

 There are many angles to explore and new shapes to form.
 Share your ideas and let’s create something together!

 When designing I believe in letting pieces evolve slowly, if it doesn’t come naturally to me it needs more time.
 Sketching a lot and squeezing out designs isn’t my way of working.

-If I have an idea or concept that I like I let it brew in the back of my head for weeks and weeks until the day I get an exact image of what to create.
+If I have an idea or concept that I like, I let it brew in the back of my head for weeks until the day I get an exact image of what to create.